JS80P

 A little bit metallic sounding sawtooth wave.
 Note velocity slightly affects the timbre, mod wheel and aftertouch add wavefolding.
 The volume knob adjusts an LFO which controls filter resonance.

-Sawtooth wave based acid lead sound.
+Sawtooth wave with a velocity sensitive filter sweep.
 Aftertouch and mod wheel increase the vibrato, the sustain pedal lengthens the decay.

-Square wave based acid lead sound.
+Square wave with a velocity sensitive filter sweep.
 Aftertouch and mod wheel increase the vibrato, the sustain pedal lengthens the decay.

-Another sawtooth wave based acid lead sound.
+Another variation of the filter sweep sawtooth wave.
 Aftertouch and mod wheel increase the vibrato, the sustain pedal lengthens the decay.

 Bells 1